griff761/gameboard-capstone/http_server_sideee/README.md

-# smart_chess_application
+# http_server_sideee

-A new Flutter project.
+Jack's server-side stuff..

 ## Getting Started

-This project is a starting point for a Flutter application._
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: